openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

   to go about it.
 Inform individual stakeholders and use Open edX community channels such as Slack and Discourse to let others know your proposed plan.
 Collect and monitor feedback to avoid potential disruptions to other code/projects.
+* **Others can take responsibility:** In some cases, an item may be useful to others but not to you.
+That's okay, part of the deprecation process is given others the ability to take over ownership of those parts of the system.
+Those who value a feature should support maintaining it.
 * **The formal process outlined in this document can help make deprecation and removal projects happen more proactively:** Having a defined process and common language takes the guesswork out and allows for easier access to get rid of dead code.
 The steps outlined